 Welcome to iFM 2024!

-The 19th International Conference on Integrated Formal Methods (iFM) will take place on 13–15 November 2024 at the University of Manchester, UK, with co-located workshops scheduled for 11–13 November 2024.
+The 19th International Conference on Integrated Formal Methods (iFM) took place on 13–15 November 2024 at the University of Manchester, UK, with co-located workshops scheduled for 11–13 November 2024.

 News & Updates